Search for answers or browse our knowledge base.

 What if a friend, relative or community agency can give me a ride?

-Veyo will arrange a ride, or reimburse you for driving or taking a bus, only if you have no other way to get to your appointment.
-When you call Veyo they will ask if someone else can give you a ride.
+MTM will arrange a ride, reimburse you for driving or taking a bus, only if you have no other way to get to your child’s appointment.
+When you call, MTM will ask if someone else can give you a ride.
 Don’t be afraid to say if it would be hard for family or friends to give you a ride.
-You do not need to give Veyo any more details or offer an explanation about why someone else can’t give you a ride.
+You do not need to give MTM any more details or offer an explanation about why someone else can’t give you a ride.

 What if I can take a bus but need help with paying for a bus pass?